sutrolabs/census-docs/destinations/twitter.md

 Learn about all of our sync behaviors in [Core Concepts](../basics/core-concept/#sync-behaviors).
 {% endhint %}

-[Let us know](mailto:support@getcensus.com) if you want Census to support additional objects or sync behaviors for X Ads.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more X Ads objects and/or behaviors.

 ## 🚑 Need help connecting to X Ads?